use-init/init/docs/tests.md

 * Name it `{{spec-name}}.spec.js`
 * Add the file name without the extension to the list of dependencies in `test/spec.js`
 * Wrap your test suite in a `define` function call as you can see here in order to get it working with RequireJS

+### Coverage
+Karma tests include a coverage report within the console.

+### Testing production code
+There is a test for all production code produced via Grunt with Karma.
+You can run `grunt test` to build a production version of your code, the Jasmine tests as a build with r.js and run them against the production package.